All code in HOOMD must be tested to ensure that it operates correctly.

 System integration tests check that many classes work together to produce correct output.
 These tests are black box tests and should only use user-facing APIs to provide inputs and check for correct outputs.
 For example, test that the hard sphere HPMC simulation executes for several steps.
 System integration tests may take several seconds.

-Execute the following commands to run the tests:
+Change to the build directory and execute the following commands to run the tests:

 ctest- Executes C++ tests